niklasramo/tikki/README.md

   ticker.requestFrame = createXrRequestFrame(xrSession);
 });

-// We can then check the arguments with type-safety inside the listeners. ticker.on('test', (time, frame) => {
+// We can then check the arguments with type-safety inside the frame callbacks. ticker.on('test', (time, frame) => {
   if (frame) {
     console.log('XR Frame!', time);